Strictly Roots

 Strictly Roots is an album by Jamaican reggae group Morgan Heritage released on March 31, 2015.
 It earned the group a Grammy Award for Best Reggae Album.
 The album topped the Top Reggae Albums chart both in 2015 and 2016.

 It features several guest appearances by Chronixx, Stephen Marley's son Jo Mersa Marley, Gil Sharone, Jemere Morgan, Eric Rachmany, J Boog, and the bassist vocalist of the Soldiers of Jah Army Bobby Lee Jefferson.
+The songs "Rise And Fall" and "Wanna Be Loved" were written by French reggae band Bost & Bim.